mghpcc-projects/user_level_slurm_reservations/README.md

-In the Slurm partition, nodes marked with the HIL property and perhaps otherwise designated by system administration may be thought of as available for loan to a HIL instance, or on loan to a HIL instance.
+In the Slurm partition, nodes marked with the HIL property and perhaps otherwise designated by system administration may be thought of as either available for loan to HIL, or actually on loan to a HIL and either available for use in a HIL end user project, or in use in a HIL end user project:

-  * Nodes which have been placed in a Slurm HIL reservation may be considered as on loan to a HIL instance.
+  * Nodes which have been placed in a Slurm HIL reservation may be considered as on loan to HIL.
 They may exist in the HIL free pool or be allocated to a HIL project and a HIL end user.

-  * Nodes which are not in a Slurm HIL reservation, but which are marked with the ```HIL``` property, may be considered as available for loan to a HIL instance.
-They do not reside in the HIL free pool nor are they part of a HIL project.
+  * Nodes which are not in a Slurm HIL reservation, but which are marked with the ```HIL``` property, may be considered as available for loan to HIL instance.
+They do not reside in the HIL free pool, but reside in a special HIL project.
+This project is referred to as the 'Slurm project' or the 'Slurm loaner project'.

 Once a Slurm server node has been placed in a Slurm HIL reservation with ```hil_reserve```, it may be necessary for the HIL end user to